Shopify/hydrogen-v1/docs/deployment.md

 - You're using the [most recent version of Hydrogen](https://github.com/Shopify/hydrogen/releases).
 The latest release gives you the benefits of performance enhancements, new components, and other best practices.

-- If you're deploying to a non-Oxygen runtime, you've retrieved a [delegate access token for server requests](#avoid-rate-limiting-in-production) and stored it in a private variable.
+- If you're deploying to a non-Oxygen runtime, then you've retrieved a [delegate access token for server requests](#avoid-rate-limiting-in-production) and stored it in a private variable.

 ## Deploy to Oxygen